-We entered into an agreement and an amendment No. 1with a consulting firm to provide biologics regulatory consulting services to the Company in support of the IND submission to the FDA.
+We entered into an agreement with a consulting firm to provide biologics regulatory consulting services to the Company in support of the IND submission to the FDA.
 The tasks to be performed under this Agreement will be agreed to in advance by the Company and consulting firm.
-The term of the amendment is from June 1, 2007 to June 1, 2008.
+The term of the agreement is from June 1, 2006 to June 1, 2007.
 This is a time and material agreement.